 Domestic Violence and Lease Breaks: FL 83.676 for Landlords A tenant invoked FL 83.676 to break the lease due to domestic violence.
 Here's what the law requires from landlords and how to handle it properly.

-Tenant Withholding Rent Over Repairs: Florida Landlord Response Your tenant is withholding rent, claiming you haven't made repairs.
-Florida law has a specific process — and if they didn't follow it, you can still collect.
+Tenant Withholding Rent Over Repairs: Florida Landlord Response Your tenant is withholding rent over repairs.
+Florida law has a strict procedure — and if they skipped it, you can still collect and evict.

 Selling a Rental With Tenants in Florida: Cash for Keys and Other Options Ready to sell your Florida rental but have tenants in place?
 Here's your options — from cash for keys to selling with the lease intact — and what the law requires.